devedup/GenerateI18NConstants/README.md

 [Daniel Love](https://github.com/4eleven7)

 ### Contribute
-* Fork
+1. Fork
-* Create your feature branch (git checkout -b my-new-feature)
+1. Create your feature branch (git checkout -b my-new-feature)
-* Commit your changes (git commit -am 'Add some feature')
+1. Commit your changes (git commit -am 'Add some feature')
-* Push to the branch (git push origin my-new-feature)
+1. Push to the branch (git push origin my-new-feature)
-* Create new Pull Request
+1. Create new Pull Request

+### License
+GenerateI18NConstants is available under the MIT license.
+See the LICENSE file for more info.